 Modern Origins of Karate in America

-Aikido, Judo, Jujutsu, and even Sumo wrestling are all Japanese martial arts you’ve probably heard of.
-You may have trained in these martial art forms or you have seen them in popular media like movies and comic books, making an understanding of martial arts history even more interesting to learn.
+Aikido, Judo, Jujutsu, and even Sumo wrestling are all traditional Japanese martial arts you’ve probably heard of.
+You may have trained in these martial arts styles and art forms or you have seen them in popular media like movies and comic books, making an understanding of martial arts history even more interesting to learn.

 Karate is the best-known Japanese martial art and the most popular outside of Japan.
-The reason for karate’s international popularity requires understanding the origins of karate, which eventually reaches the point where America occupied Japan after the second World War.
+The reason for karate’s international popularity requires understanding the origins of modern karate itself, which eventually reaches the point where America occupied Japan after the Second World War.